 Ethics | Compliance

-TI has mechanisms in place to reinforce our expectations for business practices and behavior, including strong disciplinary action for dealing with violations of laws, regulations and ethical principles.
+TI has mechanisms in place to reinforce our expectations for business practices and behavior, including strong disciplinary action, in the event of legal, regulatory or ethical violations.

 We expect our global workforce to report unethical or unlawful behavior by: